AI Agent Index

 Pros

-• Open-source with 27,000+ GitHub stars and a Playwright-compatible SDK -- drop AI-powered automation into existing Playwright workflows with a single prompt parameter per action
+• Official MCP server with 35 tools works with Claude Desktop, Cursor, Codex, and Windsurf: drop AI-powered browser automation into existing workflows with a single prompt parameter per action

 Limitations

-• Enterprise features including self-hosting, HIPAA compliance, and SOC 2 Type II require Enterprise plan -- no transparent pricing, requires sales conversation for compliance-sensitive deployments
+• Enterprise features including HIPAA compliance, SOC 2 Type II, and human-in-the-loop require the Enterprise plan: no transparent pricing at that tier, requires a sales conversation for compliance-sensitive deployments

 Frequently asked questions